eldritch-elbow/steam-community-viz/README.md

 the Steam Community API.
 It's self contained, so all you should need to do is clone it, then import the <code>steam-viz</code> folder into an Eclipse workspace.

-To run the scraper, execute the main method in the SteamScraper class.
+To run the scraper, execute the main method in the UserScrapeTool class.
 This requires two arguments:

 (1) an input file containing steam IDs to retreive data for, and (2) a prefix for an output file.